wikimedia/mediawiki-extensions-Popups/README.md

 	being hovered over by a cursor.
 * Page preview - A specific type of popup that shows a page summary.
 * Preview - A synonym for popup.
-* Reference - A specific type of popup that previews the Cite extension's footnotes.
-Since footnotes are typically used for references, and the tag's name is `<ref>`, the terms are used synonymously.